- Reference Number: HEY1047/2023

 - Your doctor will check your thyroid function every 6 months.

-- Should you develop a cough, breathing difficulties, tiredness, weight loss or high temperature that does clear up or gets worse.
-If any of these symptoms occur see your doctor immediately.
+- Should you develop a cough, breathing difficulties, tiredness, weight loss or high temperature that does not clear up or gets worse, see your doctor immediately.

 - Amiodarone may cause heart problems, such as slowing of the heart.

 - This may make you feel tired, dizzy or faint.
 If you notice this you should tell your doctor as soon as possible.